saadtazi/firefox-profile-js/README.md

 ## Installation

-"real" npm support is on its way... soon... maybe...
-Open an issue if you need it...
+~~"real" npm support is on its way... soon... maybe...
+Open an issue if you need it...~~ Use npm:

-    npm install git@github.com:saadtazi/firefox-profile-js.git
+    npm install firefox-profile

 ## Usage